thelang-io/docs.thelang.io/docs/guides/references.md

 ## Reference Type
 Reference type is a reference to a variable.
 When changing reference, changes apply to referenced variable. \
-If referenced variable is out of scope, accessing it through reference will cause undefined behavior. \
+If referenced variable is out of scope, accessing it through reference has undefined behavior. \
 To declare reference to a variable use `ref` keyword.

 For example: